shalommmitz/Junior_High_Robotics_Course/robot_firmware/README.md

          - Plug-in the robot brain to the PC, using a USB cable
          - Notice the name of the new COM port.
 This is normally "COM4"

-Note:
-   Normally we program the brain with the firmware-image file present in this directory.
-   However, you can also use the generic microPython image, present at http://micropython.org/download#esp8266

-3) Program the brain with the microPython image:
-   ON LINUX: Simply run './burn'
-       Note: 'burn' depends on the 'serial' Python module.
-   ON WINDOWS:
-       - Open command prompt (Run: cmd)
-       - `esptool.py erase_flash`
-       - Change to directory containing the file firmware.bin
-       - `esptool.py write_flash 0 firmware.bin`

-4) Sanity check: disconnect the D1 from the USB and plug back.
+4. Sanity check: disconnect the D1 from the USB and plug back.
    When you re-connect the D1, one of the LEDs should blink twice.
    If the LED does not blink, or blink all the time, try to run 'burn' again
    Note: Detailed instructions of programming the D1 and troubleshooting can be found at: http://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html#deploying-the-firmware

-5) Burn the additional files:
+5. Burn the additional files:
    Run:
      - On Windows: 'send_all_files_windows'
      - On Linux:   './send_all_files_linux'

-Testing:
+# Testing:

-   - Once you get the ">>>" prompt: enter the command "import

-1) Connect to the brain:
+1. Connect to the brain:
    Once connected, the brain looks like serial port at /dev/ttyUSB0 (rarely: /dev/ttyUSB1) on Linux or CAM4 on Windows.

    You can connect to it using: putty, minicom, screen, or any other 'terminal emulation' software